 Notifications for Confluent Cloud

-For Required and Recommended notification types, notifications are sent by email to users directly assigned the OrganizationAdmin role.
+Organization admin users always receive Required notifications by email, and can configure additional users and channels for a notification.
+If your organization uses RBAC, notifications are sent to users directly assigned the OrganizationAdmin role.
 Users granted the OrganizationAdmin role through group mappings are not sent notifications.
 All other RBAC roles have read-only access to notifications.

 For notifications, you should understand the following terms: